 Southern Tuscany

-The hill towns and valleys south of Siena comprise perhaps Tuscany's most captivating and picturesque region, much of the area is filled with the expansive and beautiful Val d'Orcia (most people's idealized picture of Tuscany).
-It is a land of medieval castles guarding narrow road passes, isolated farmhouses sitting atop long, eroded limestone ridges, clusters of cypress and ribbons of plane trees against a rural setting, and thermal spas dating from long times past.
+The hill towns and valleys south of Siena comprise what is perhaps Tuscany's most captivating and picturesque region.
+Much of the area is filled with the expansive and beautiful Val d'Orcia (most people's idealized picture of Tuscany).
+It is a land of medieval castles guarding narrow passes, isolated farm houses sitting atop long, eroded limestone ridges, clusters of cypress and ribbons of plane trees against a rural setting, and thermal spas dating from times long ago.
 Most of the region has been landscaped over thousands of years, turning the low, rolling hills into farmlands and vineyards that produce Tuscany's mightiest red wines.